playpassgames/daily-audio-game-template/README.md

 List of possible songs that will be given as challenges for the game.
 The names of the songs are also used for the autocomplete entry field.

-Currently supported for song sources are Youtube videos
+Currently supported for song sources are [Youtube videos](https://developers.google.com/youtube/iframe_api_reference) and [Soundcloud audio](https://developers.soundcloud.com/docs/api/html5-widget) using each platforms respective Widget API.

+The IDs for each correspond to the APIs requirements.
+When configuring your song list, you can find these IDs easily using the following methods
+  - Youtube IDs are visible in their URLs, just copy from there
+  - Soundcloud is a little more difficult.
+When using the web interface, you can inspect your network traffic to `https://api-v2.soundcloud.com/me/play-history` after you play a song.
+The ID is the numeric value as part of `soundcloud:tracks:<id>` in the payload

 ```
 {
     "songs": [
         {
             "src": id,
-            "type": youtube,
+            "type": youtube | soundcloud,
             "name": text,
             "hints": Hint[] (optional),
         },